ricardoom/dominotrono/content/portfolio/simplye-audiobook-player.md

 ## Project Details:

-I was fortunate to be able to work on this fantastic project with some very smart people.
-My particular role was to create a user interface for audio book playback.
+I was fortunate to be able to work on this fantastic project with some brilliant people.
+My particular role was to create a user interface for audiobook playback and to create new pathways for discovery.

 {{< image_wrapper class="portfolio-image-wrapper" >}}